Why ERP Actually Works: The Inhibitory Learning Model, Functional Analysis, and Why All OCD Looks Different Yet Runs the Same Engine

 • The fact that I had this thought during this specific moment means I am a danger to my children, even if I never act on it.

-• Disclosing these thoughts will result in losing my children, my marriage, my livelihood.
+• Disclosing these thoughts will result in losing my children, my marriage, and my livelihood.

 • Continuing to have these thoughts will eventually erode whatever moral barrier currently prevents action.